 Here’s our December 8, 2020 edition of Spy Movie News with more lots of theater news as WarnerMedia drops a bombshell, Women as leads in Spy Movies in 2021, James Bond updates, Dr. No prop sells for over a quarter of a million dollars, Black Widow and Mission: Impossible and more!
-If you would rather listen to the podcast, click here!

 - See this article on CinemaBlend.com for AMC and Cinemark’s reaction

 - HollywoodReporter.com has this article with Regal’s reaction.

 CBS.com reported that the Arecibo Observatory radio telescope suffers major damage after cable breaks.

 The radio telescope, featured in the James Bond movie GoldenEye, and in the 1997 movie Contact, had already been scheduled for demolition, but a cable snapped, causing major damage to the telescope surface December 1st.
 After a similar incident in November, the radio telescope, which has participated in the search for extra-terrestrial life on other planets in real-life (which was the theme of the movie Contact), was scheduled to be closed because of the severe damage,